 “I need to perfect this before I can move on to the next stage of the project.”

-Oftentimes when we become intimidated by one aspect of a project, we instead focus on perfecting some other aspect of the project, usually a subject with which we are more familiar and more comfortable working on.
-This, of course, exacerbates the problem further by wasting time.
-I’ve seen engineers make this mistake all too often, and it’s sad to watch.
+Oftentimes when we become intimidated by one aspect of a project, we instead focus on perfecting some other facet of it involving a subject that we’re more comfortable with.
+This, of course, is just a waste of time.

-There’s nothing wrong with perfectionism, but there is always a time limit for completing a project and you need to budget your time appropriately.
-This is an extension of #2 (Avoidance), but in this case the avoidance is taken one step further.
+Perfectionism isn’t necessarily a bad thing, but there is always a time limit for completing a project and you need to budget your time appropriately.
+Productive procrastination is similar to avoidance (#2), but it goes a step further into self-delusion.
 It’s an insidious, subconscious form of procrastination, one that allows us to avoid a task while still feeling smart and productive.
 Don’t fall for this trap.